 With the design and the development of the Spectrum Access System (SAS) for 5G-RECORDS, RED Technologies did enhance its expertise in its core domain, shared spectrum access, specifically with regards to spectrum leasing.
 Spectrum leasing is an essential and novel business opportunity in spectrum management.
 RED did demonstrate a reference implementation of spectrum leasing that can be adopted in licensed and shared spectrum in Europe but also in the US.
-In particular, business opportunities are seen for Citizen Broad Radio Systems (CBRS) (3550 - 3700 MHz) in the US and for the future pan-European 3800 - 4200 MHz frequency band currently being harmonized by the European Conference of Postal and
+In particular, we see business opportunities for CBRS (3550 - 3700 MHz) in the US and for the future pan-European 3800 - 4200 MHz frequency band currently being harmonized by the CEPT.
+We designed our SAS and its spectrum leasing feature in a way that is agnostic to the verticals using it, i.e., it was not designed to be specific to content production but can apply to other verticals such as industries or enterprises.
+Finally, being able to experiment under real-life conditions gives an undeniable advantage to RED Technologies for future deployments in Europe and abroad and constitutes a competitive advantage over competitors.